Kotlin/KEEP/proposals/context-sensitive-resolution.md

 ## Motivating example

-The current rules of the language sometimes require Kotliners to qualify some members, where it feels that such qualification could be inferred from the types already spelled out in the code.
+The current rules of the language sometimes require Kotliners to qualify some members, where it feels that such qualification could be deduced from the types already spelled out in the code.
 One [infamous example](https://youtrack.jetbrains.com/issue/KT-9493/Allow-short-enum-names-in-when-expressions) is enumeration entries, which always live inside their defining class.
 In the example below, we need to write `Problem.`, even though `Problem` is already explicit in the type of the `problem` argument or the return type of `problematic`.

 ```kotlin
 enum class Problem {